tjmisko/sspi-data-webapp/README.md

 9) Run the `flask run` command from your terminal in the top level directory, which contains the `wsgi.py` file.
 Your application should boot, and you can open it in the browser.

+10) In order to run `@login_protected` routes, you will need to register yourself in the SSPI database.
+To do this, navigate to the `/register` route in your browser and fill out the form.
+You will be redirected to the login page, where you can enter your credentials and access the protected routes.
+Otherwise, you will receive an error message upon running `/api/v1/collect` routes which will prevent you from collecting data.